aviasd/Puzzle-Solver/README.md

 0,[0, 0, 2, 1];

-The Piece composed of 4 slices; 0, 0, 2, 1.
+The Piece is composed of 4 slices; 0, 0, 2, 1.

 This is a visual representation of the Piece:
 ```